STOKE CITY has a representative body which aims to develop an even closer bond with their supporters.

 "Supporters are the heart and soul of any Football Club and it's really encouraging that Stoke City recognises the need to have an effective mechanism for engaging with its supporter base.
 The arrival of the Supporters Council is a really exciting development which has the potential to put Stoke City at the leading edge of how to do that."

-The Supporters Council is constructed of three categories of membership; direct representation, general seats and specialist seats which will extend across a wide cross section of Season Ticket holders and Members:
+The Supporters Council is constructed of three categories of membership; direct representation, general seats and specialist seats which will extend across a wide cross section of Season Card holders and Members: